 - Salary source number(s) from SAP

 - Salary range of faculty at same rank in the department

-- Evaluation of Teaching: Where appropriate, this letter should provide a thorough evaluation of the candidate’s teaching abilities.
-Additionally, it should discuss the candidate’s direction and supervision of theses and dissertations, and, if appropriate, include comments about the quality of student works supervised.
-This letter should evaluate the candidate’s contributions in advising, sponsorship of student organizations, or other work with students outside the classroom.
+- Teaching: Provide a thorough evaluation of the candidate’s performance as a teacher.
+Reference teaching evaluations, direct observations, teaching awards, and appraisals of students and trainees relative to peer benchmarks.
+Discuss the candidate’s direction and supervision of post-doctoral fellows, theses and dissertations of pre-doctoral students, and, if appropriate, comments on the quality of the work of the supervised student or fellow.
+Evaluate the candidate’s contributions in advising, sponsorship of student organizations, or other work with students.

-- Other Professional Activities: This letter should comment on the nature of the candidate’s participation in departmental, school, or University affairs, and provide an evaluation of the quality of that participation since their last promotion.
-It should also evaluate the candidate’s professional activities outside of the University.
+- Other Professional Activities: Comment on the nature of the candidate’s participation in departmental, school, or University affairs, and provide an evaluation of the quality of that participation since their last promotion and evaluate the candidate’s professional activities outside of the University.

-- Future Role: This letter should discuss the candidate’s present and/or future role in the department or school, including teaching, research, and any other relevant matters, avoiding vague generalities.
+- Future Role: Discuss the candidate’s present and/or future role in the department or school, including teaching, research, and clinical care.